 America has never needed more from civil society.
 That’s because our country is being rocked by a health pandemic, an age-old racism pandemic, economic upheaval, sweeping cuts in safety net programs, an existential climate crisis, and the increasing political vitriol that’s killing efforts to address these daunting challenges.
 I sometimes feel like we’re in the midst of the 1918 flu pandemic, the Burning of Black Wall Street, the Civil Rights/Vietnam era, and the Great Recession all at the same time!

 These crises cry out for a strong, thriving civil society.
 But civil society is in crisis too.
-Many parts of our helping-and-healing sector have been hit in the solar plexus by COVID-19 and its economic fallout.
+Many parts of our helping-and-healing sector have been hit in the solar plexus by COVID-19 health pandemic and its economic fallout.
 According to The Washington Post, “The twin crises of pandemic and recession are straining the region’s philanthropies and could force as many as a third of nonprofits to close or merge before the economy recovers.”
 And Candid’s Jacob Harold writes, “It is not unusual for nonprofits to close their doors.
-The pandemic may add thousands of organizations to that turnover.”
+The health pandemic may add thousands of organizations to that turnover.”

-If the virus continues to surge and the restart of the economy sputters into late fall or winter, the next 12 to 18 months may well be the most trying time for our sector in my memory (and since I’m 77, that’s a long time).
+If the health pandemic continues to surge and the restart of the economy sputters into late fall or winter, the next 12 to 18 months may well be the most trying time for our sector in my memory (and since I’m 77, that’s a long time).
 These are the realities we face: